SalishSeaCast/docs/tidalcurrents/tidal_current_comparison.rst

 CODAR
 ~~~~~~~~
 * The Fraser River plume creates some very interesting surface currents where it meets the Georgia Strait.
-These currents can be studied using the two High Frequency coastal radars installed by ONC that can measure surface current velocities, the system is called the Coastal Ocean Dynamics Applications Radar system (CODAR).
+These currents can be studied using the two High Frequency coastal radars installed by ONC that measure surface current velocities.
+The system is called the Coastal Ocean Dynamics Applications Radar system (CODAR).
 * The figure below is the phase of the M2 tidal constituents from the model output throughout the CODAR region compared to the observational values processed by Dr. Mark Halverson.
 .. _CODAR_phase:

 .. figure:: CODARM2pha.png

-* We can see that the model and the observations are in the same range of values, however the observations has steep gradients and variations in the center of the Strait of Georgia unlike the model.
-The accuracy of the CODAR values are still in the process of being determined therefor it is unwise to pull any conclusions from this.
+* We can see that the model and the observations are in the same range of values, however, the observations has steep gradients and variations in the center of the Strait of Georgia unlike the model.
+The accuracy of the CODAR values are still in the process of being determined therefore it is unwise to pull any conclusions from this.

 * This figure below is the phase of the K1 tidal constituent.